ihotray/rulengd/docs/functionspec.md

 # Function Specification

-Rulengd is designed to allow configuration of rules which listens for a set of ubus events, and based on event type and argument, may invoke a set of ubus methods.
+Rulengd is a daemon implementing if-then-that rules, read from configuration files.
+A rule listens for a set of ubus events, and based on the arguments of an observed event, may invoke a set of ubus methods.

 ## Requirements